 Maybe your Dachshund is tearing up your walls due to separation anxiety, or perhaps they’ve developed issues with aggression.

 In these cases, it’s imperative to seek professional help.

 First, talk to your veterinarian.
 They will be able to rule out medical concerns, then recommend an appropriate training specialist.

 Dachshunds that exhibit a dramatic change in behavior may have an underlying health condition that is causing these new behavioral issues.

-Once potential medical causes are ruled out, seek help from a professional dog trainer, or canine behaviorist, to help you communicate with your Dachshund to correct the behavior.
+Once potential medical causes are ruled out, seek help from a professional dog trainer, or canine behaviorist, to help you communicate with your Dachshund and correct undesired or dangerous behaviors.

-A Dachshund’s propensity for hunting prey, barking, and curiosity make them seem stubborn at times, but weenies are just as eager to learn as other breeds.
+A Dachshund’s propensity for hunting prey, barking, and curiosity make them seem stubborn at times, but they are just as eager to learn as other breeds.

 Don’t give up on your Dachshund before seeking professional assistance with training and behavior.